 It depends on your industry and competitive landscape.
 Public roadmaps can increase transparency and customer engagement but may also reveal strategic information to competitors.

 The level of detail depends on your audience.
-High-level stakeholders usually prefer less detail, while development teams often need more specifics.
+High-level stakeholders prefer a simple product roadmap, while development teams often need a more detailed product roadmap with specifics.

 Most teams review their roadmaps monthly or quarterly, but the frequency may vary based on your development cycle and market conditions.